Hey,

 Owen consults, gives advice, prepares written Opinions, creates documentation and provides in-court advocacy services in relation to intellectual property law.

-As a Senior Adjudicator on the panel of the South African Institute of Intellectual Property Law (SAIIPL) for domain name disputes, Owen has delivered numerous seminal judgments both as a single and as an appeal panelist.
+He is a panellist for Intellectual Property Arbitration Centre, South Africa (www.ipac-sa.co.za).
+As a Senior Adjudicator on the panel of the South African Institute of Intellectual Property Law (SAIIPL) for domain name disputes, Owen has delivered numerous seminal judgments both as a single and as an appeal panellist.
 He has served as an acting Judge in the High Court and sits as an arbitrator.
 He is a commercial mediator accredited by Conflict Dynamics.
-For over a decade, Owen was the External Moderator of the trade mark law examination for SAIIPL.
+For over a decade, Owen was the External Moderator of the trade mark law examination for SAIIPL and is a moderator for the Patent Examination Board.
 He has lectured on the LLM programme at University of Johannesburg and moderates trade mark, patent and copyright examinations for that degree.
-He has given guest lectures in trade mark law and copyright law at Stellenbosch University and UCT.
+He has given guest lectures in trade mark law and copyright law at UCT and Stellenbosch University, including the 2022 Intellectual Property Law Public Lecture.
 Owen has published numerous articles and academic papers in relation to intellectual property law.
+In addition to being a contributing author of the South African chapter for the international publication “Trademark Dilution and Freeriding” (Elgar Intellectual Property Law and Practice, 2023) Owen has authored the works referred to below.

-He is married to Isabeau, who is a musician.
-Their eldest son, Pierre, is a thermodynamics engineer working in F1 in the UK.
+Until her untimely passing in November 2023, Owen was married to Isabeau, a musician.
+Their eldest son, Pierre, is a thermodynamics engineer working in the UK.
 Their second son, Dion, is a CA working in corporate finance in London, and their daughter, Margaux, is a development and environmental science graduate of Stellenbosch University, working in the UK.

 • BA LLB LLM (Intellectual Property)